CMIP5 - Guide to CMIP5

 Additional datasets and references used in CMIP5 are described on the CMIP5 website at:

 For the "historicalMisc" simulations, modeling groups were asked to include only a subset of the forcing contributions.
 See the historical_Misc_forcing.pdf document for for the list of simulations forced by various combinations of anthropogenic or natural agents.
+The document was updated 2 Jan 2014 to include inadvertently omitted data from CCSM4 and new CESM1-CAM5 simulations").
 For all CMIP5 simulations, a list of “forcings” that are active in each run is stored in each output file (in a global attributed called “forcing”) and the key to the abbreviations used in that list is available here: